Saturday, November 14, 2020

 "The only other actress I've ever seen make a movie debut this excitingly, weirdly lyric was Katharine Hepburn.” -- Pauline Kael

 Diane Lane-- "Little Britches"-- had been on the cover of Time magazine just two months after the film completed principal photography in June 1979.
-John Savage, who played Cattle Annie's love interest, had starred in The Deer Hunter, which had just won the Academy Award for Best Picture of 1978, and also in 1979's Hair, the film version of one of the longest-running stage musicals of the 1970's
+John Savage, who played Cattle Annie's love interest, had starred in The Deer Hunter, the Academy Award winner for Best Picture of 1978, and also in 1979's Hair, the film version of one of the longest-running stage musicals of the 1960's and 70's

 Burt Lancaster played the pivotal role of Bill Doolin.
-When Cattle Annie was released in April 1981, Lancaster was enjoying some of the best reviews of his entire career with Atlantic City, which had been released just a couple of weeks before.
-By the end of the year, Lancaster would sweep-- for Atlantic City-- the Best Actor awards from the New York Film Critics, the Los Angeles Film Critcs, and the National Society of Film Critics.
-(He'd get an Oscar nomination, too.)
+In April 1981, just a few weeks before Cattle Annie was released, Lancaster had received some of the best reviews of his career for Atlantic City, for which he would go on to sweep the Best Actor awards of the New York Film Critics, the Los Angeles Film Critics, and the National Society of Film Critics.
+(He'd get an Oscar nomination for it, too.)

 Cattle Annie didn't first open in New York or Los Angeles.
 Instead, Universal first released it in smaller markets in the southern United States.
-The day it did open in New York, with little advance publicity on May 15, 1981, Vincent Canby raved in The New York Times about the performances of Lancaster and Plummer.
-Yet the same scrawny ad that ran on opening day ran two days later in the Times Sunday edition:
+The day it did open in New York, on May 15, 1981, with little advance publicity, Vincent Canby raved in The New York Times about the performances of Lancaster and Plummer.
+Yet the same scrawny ad that ran on opening day ran two days later in the Times Sunday edition.
+(Cattle Annie's ad below is circled in yellow-- compared, for example, to the full-page ad for Improper Channels on the very next page):

 Canby had pointed out that Plummer was the daughter of actors Christopher Plummer and Tammy Grimes.
-Their prominence in the New York stage-theater world might have filled, from curiosity alone, the 200 seats at the lone Manhattan movie theater showing Cattle Annie -- a theater Michael Sragow would later describe in Rolling Stone magazine as a basement theater with a television-sized screen.
+Their prominence in the New York stage-theater world might have filled, from curiosity alone, the 200 seats at the Times Square movie theater showing Cattle Annie.

-Cattle Annie closed in Manhattan after a week.
-Had the film held on for two more weeks, Pauline Kael's review in The New Yorker, might have generated enough interest to keep the film around.
-(A few months later, Canby was able to rescue Stevie, another independent film with a delayed release, starring Glenda Jackson.)
+After a week, Cattle Annie closed in Manhattan.
+Had it held on for two more weeks, Pauline Kael's review in The New Yorker, might have generated enough interest to keep the film around.
+(A few months later, Canby was able to rescue Stevie, another independent film with a delayed release, with his rave for Glenda Jackson's performance)

-Kael praised the "remarkable performances-- Lancaster's and Lane's, and especially the unheralded, prodigious screen debut of Amanda Plummer," who was "scarily brilliant."
+Kael praised the "remarkable performances-- Lancaster's and Lane's, and especially the unheralded, prodigious screen debut of Amanda Plummer"-- who was "scarily brilliant."
 Kael concluded, "The only other actress I've ever seen make a debut this excitingly, weirdly lyric was Katharine Hepburn."
-Hepburn's film debut (in A Bill of Divorcement) had been almost 50 years earlier, in 1932.
-In an interview in 2018, Plummer herself recalled Kael's review, after all those years, as "amazing."
+(Hepburn's film debut in A Bill of Divorcement had been almost 50 years earlier, in 1932.)
+Plummer herself, in an interview in 2018, recalled Kael's review after all those years, describing it as "amazing."

-Cattle Annie continued to play sporadically around the country throughout 1981, during which time at least two other critics gave it prominent national press.
-In a feature spanning several pages in Rolling Stone magazine in the summer, Michael Sragow praised the film and performances, and decried its distribution.
-In the fall, when the film made it to Chicago, Roger Ebert gave it an enthusiastic thumbs-up on Sneak Previews (with Gene Siskel), which by then had become a hit for PBS.
-(Siskel, however, did not concur with a thumbs-up.)
-Ebert followed up a few months later by making Cattle Annie one of his selections for a special episode of Sneak Previews devoted to 1981's overlooked treasures.
+Cattle Annie played sporadically around the country throughout 1981, and it got prominent national press from at least two other critics.
+The afore-mentioned Michael Sragow's feature spanned several pages in the July 23, 1981, edition of Rolling Stone magazine.
+Sragow praised the film and performances and decried Universal's distribution.
+The film made it to Chicago in the fall, and Roger Ebert gave it an enthusiastic thumbs-up on Sneak Previews, then a hit on PBS.
+(Ebert's co-host, Gene Siskel, however, did not concur with a thumbs-up.)
+Ebert followed up a few months later by declaring Cattle Annie one of 1981's overlooked treasures.

 "I'll have my pay!" -- Cattle Annie demands respect.
 Click text to watch scene